pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 # Implementation of Typical Operators

-This section will introduce the implementation details of 3 typical TiDB operators: HashJoin, HashAgg and Sort
+This section will introduce the implementation details of 3 typical TiDB operators: Sort, HashAgg and HashJoin.

+First of all, all the operator should implement 3 basic interface of `Executor`

+* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L50) initialize the operator, setup memory tracker/disk tracker and other meta info for current operator
+* [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L51) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor.
+Note `Next` is not thread safe, it is by design that `Next` is not called concurrently for all the operators
+* [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L52) is responsible for release all the resource hold by the executor

 ### Sort

 Sort operator is used to arrange the result set of a query in a specific order.
-In TiDB the operator implement sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36). `SortExec` implement three basic interfaces of `Executor`

-* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L89) initialize the operator, setup memory tracker/disk tracker and other meta info for sort
-* [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L112) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor
-* [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L65) is responsible for release all the resource hold by the executor

-The basic idea in `SortExec` is the read all the data from its child executor, then sort the whole data set.
+In TiDB the operator implement sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36).
+The basic idea in `SortExec` is to read all the data from its child executor, then sort the whole data set.

-In `Next`, it calls [`fetchRowChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L179)  to read all the data from its child executor. `fetchRowChunks` tries to save all the data in one [`SortedRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/util/chunk/row_container.go#L460), the memory usage could be very high, in order to control the memory usage, `SortExec` also support spill to disk.
+In `Next`, it calls [`fetchRowChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L179)  to read all the data from its child executor. `fetchRowChunks` tries to save all the data in one [`SortedRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/util/chunk/row_container.go#L460), the memory usage increases as the amount of input data increases.
+In order to control the memory usage, `SortExec` supports spill to disk.
 The details of spill to disk is hidden inside `SortedRowContainer`, each time when insert a chunk into current `SortedRowContainer` returns `ErrCannotAddBecauseSorted`, it means current `SortedRowContainer` is spilled, `SortExec` will generate a new `SortedRowContainer` and insert the chunk to the new one.
 When there is no data from its child executor, `SortExec`  will [sort](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L241) current `SortedRowContainer`.

 After `fetchRowChunks` finishes, `Next` will begin to generate sorted results, depends weather spill to disk is triggered or not, there is two ways to generate the final sorted results